rhyan10/unsupervised-learning-molecular-systems/README.md

 Finally, this directory contains one notebook demonstrating how to construct a [Variational Autoencoder](4-Autoencoders/Variational-Autoencoder.ipynb).

 ## Contributors
+This work was initiated at the CECAM Workshop on *Machine-learned potentials in molecular simulation: best practices and tutorials* held in Vienna, July 2023.

+Since then, the following authors have contributed to this repo and the accompanying article:

 * [Rhyan Barrett](https://github.com/rhyan10)
 * Arnav Brahmasandra
 * [Bingqing Cheng](https://github.com/BingqingCheng)